Arctic National Wildlife Refuge: Drilling

 included a provision introduced by Senator Lisa Murkowski that required Interior Secretary Ryan Zinke to approve at least two lease sales for drilling in the refuge.
 In September 2019, the administration said they would like to see the entire coastal plain opened for gas and oil exploration, the most aggressive of the suggested development options.
 The Interior Department's Bureau of Land Management (BLM) has filed a final environmental impact statement and plans to start granting leases by the end of the year.
 In a review of the statement the U.S. Fish and Wildlife Service said the BLM's final statement underestimated the climate impacts of the oil leases because they viewed global warming as cyclical rather than human-made.
 The administration's plan calls for "the construction of as many as four places for airstrips and well pads, 175 mi of roads, vertical supports for pipelines, a seawater-treatment plant and a barge landing and storage site."

 In response to public outcry and concerns of worsening climate change, U.S. banks Goldman Sachs, JPMorgan Chase and Wells Fargo publicly announced that they will not fund oil and gas projects in the Arctic region.
 These decisions come as President Donald Trump's administration is proceeding with planned lease sales in the Refuge.

 On August 17, 2020, Interior Secretary David Bernhardt announced an oil and gas leasing program in the Arctic National Wildlife Refuge.
 This will allow for future drilling in the Refuge.

 An auction for the land leases was held on January 6, 2021.
 Of the twenty-two tracts up for auction, full bids were offered for only eleven tracts.
 An Alaskan state entity, the Alaska Industrial Development and Export Authority, won the bids on nine tracts.
 Two small independent companies, Knik Arm Services LLC and Regenerate Alaska Inc, won one tract each.
 The auction generated $14.4 million, significantly lower than the $1.8 billion estimate from the Congressional Budget Office in 2019, and the auction did not receive bids from any oil and gas companies.
+A second auction in December 2024 and January 2025 also did not receive bids from any oil and gas companies.

 On January 20, 2021, newly inaugurated President Joe Biden issued an executive order to temporarily halt drilling activity in the refuge.

 On June 1, 2021, President Biden suspended all of the oil drilling leases issued by the previous administration, pending a review of the environmental impacts and legal basis of the leases.
+On September 6, 2023, the Biden administration cancelled the leases.
+In January, 2025, the Dunleavy administration sued the Biden administration, claiming Arctic refuge lease sale restrictions violate a 2017 law mandating development.

+On January 20, 2025, President Trump declared the protected wildlife refuge open for gas and oil exploration and exploitation via executive action on his first day in office.